cloudant-labs/couchmail.py-own/README_cloudant.md

 	; might want to sha1() the email address to
 	; be the mailbox name.

+You need to create the 'mail' db in your Cloudant account.

 Then you'll want to make sure you have all the libraries.

     $ pip install -r requirements.txt